TiendaNube/api-docs/resources/checkout.md

 ### Arguments

-All of the instances of `PaymentOptions` take can take the following arguments.
+All of the instances of `PaymentOptions` can take the following arguments.

 | Name           | Description                                                  |
 | -------------- | ------------------------------------------------------------ |